develobing/develobing/README.md

 # 🖥 Dev.
 Robin's Gihub page

 ## 😄 Thank you for visiting
-- Everything significant is in private repository.
+- Everything significant is in a private repository.
-- Please contact me if you want to work with.
+- Please contact me if you want to work with me.

 ## 📋 Portfolio webpage
  - https://dev-robin.com

 ## 🧑‍💻 Works operated by Robin
-- https://foocord.com : Food records you ate, or share places you ate at.
+- https://foocord.com: Record the food you've eaten, or share the places where you've dined.
-- https://mozipso.com : Gather people by posting when you need to do anything together.
+- https://mozipso.com: Post to gather like-minded company for any activities.

 [ And a number of great works made for other companies.
 Check out my portfolio site! ]